Bipolar Disorder / Manic Depression and Medical Cannabis

 Potential Efficacy / Quality of Evidence (Low, Average, High) of Medical Marijuana for Bipolar Disorder (aka “Manic Depression”)

 Low, although cannabidiol (CBD) may help.
-Care must be taken with THC, especially during manic periods.
+Care must be taken with THC, especially during manic periods, as delusional thinking and psychosis-like symptoms are not uncommon in those with bipolar disorder.

 Cannabinoids, Terpenes/Terpenoids, Strains and Ratios that May Help